conradwolfe/conradwolfe.github.io/projects/translator.md

 ## Description

-For ICS 212 - Software Design I was tasked with designing a command line app using C to translate Morse code to English.
+For ICS 212 - Software Design I was tasked with designing a command line app in C that uses arrays to translate Morse code to English.

 ## Lessons Learned